Vagr9K/gatsby-advanced-starter/README.md

 You are free to use any UI framework/styling options available to you.

-NOTE: This project is a stripped down version of [Gatsby Material Starter](https://github.com/Vagr9K/gatsby-material-starter), but will eveolve separately.
+NOTE: This project is a stripped down version of [Gatsby Material Starter](https://github.com/Vagr9K/gatsby-material-starter), but will evolve separately.

 ## How can I use this?